 China doll plants in the garden generally prefer full sun but benefit from partial shade in hot, sunny climates.
 The best location is one with moist, rich, well-drained soil, often near a wall or fence where the plant is protected from strong winds.
 China doll plants will not tolerate frost.

 Care of outdoor china doll plants includes watering.
 Water outdoor china doll plant regularly so the soil never becomes completely dry.
-As a general rule, an inch (2.5 cm.) of water per week via watering or rainfall is sufficient – or when the top 1 to 2 inches (2.5 to 5 cm.) of soil are dry.
-A 2-3 inch (5 to 7.5 cm.) layer of mulch keeps the roots cool and moist.
+As a general rule, an inch (2.5 cm.) of water per week via watering or rainfall is sufficient – or when the top 1 to 2 inches (2.5-5 cm.) of soil are dry.
+A 2 to 3 inch (5-8 cm.) layer of mulch keeps the roots cool and moist.

 Apply a balanced, timed-released fertilizer every three months from spring through autumn.